kolosovpetro/CodeFirstEntityFrameworkCore/README.md

 - Create a separate project Models, where data models are stored
 - Create a separate project DataAccess, that is responsible for interraction with database
 - Load packages to DataAccess project.
 See section Which packages to use?
+- Inside project DataAccess create own Context, inherrit it from DbContext in Entity Framework